 Born and raised in Massachusetts, I love running in the crisp fall weather, paddle boarding on sunny summer days, and going on adventures during the unpredictable-yet-always-exciting snowy winters.
 When I’m feeling more like a hermit, I’m catching up with close friends and family, watching New Girl re-runs, or experimenting with recipes in kitchen.
-As mix of Italian, Spanish, and Irish ethnicity, I grew up eating anything and everything under the sun as a child.
+With a mix of Italian, Spanish, and Irish ethnicity, I grew up eating anything and everything under the sun as a child.
 With my grandparents famous for Chilean empanadas and homemade apple pies, I discovered the pure joy of cooking and good food at a young age.

 My relationship with food has been a little rocky since then, however.
 During my teenage years, learning about nutrition with black-and-white mindset sucked all the fun out of eating for me.
 At one point, I could not eat a burger without thinking it would give me a heart attack.
 Believing that fat was “bad,” I made every effort to avoid all fat in foods—butter, cheese, chocolate… everything.
 With time (and 5+ years of nutrition courses), I learned that following strict food rules was not only harmful, but also no way to live.
 Though I physically recovered from my disordered eating pretty quickly, falling back in love with food was a longer journey.
 Now, I still tend to gravitate toward healthy, wholesome foods, but no foods are off limits because deprivation leaves me hangry.
 Plus, what’s a birthday without cake or a campfire without S’mores?
 No fun, my friends.